Super-NEAT-Bros/super-neat-bros/README.md

 ## Introduction/Background

-Games often have AI that play as Non-player Characters (NPCs).
-They could be enemies or allies and be as simple as the aliens in Space Invaders or as complex as the demons and monsters that fight each other in DOOM.
-However, we looked at this and instead asked,
+Games often have AI that play as Non-Player Characters (NPCs).
+They could be enemies or allies as simple as the aliens in Space Invaders or as complex as the demons and monsters that fight each other in DOOM.
+However, we thought,

 "What if instead the AI *played* the game?"

-To choose the game, we recognized that we should probably try this first on an older game.
-Older games are much easier to both control
-(due to often having less complicated and controls overall) and extract into data for our model (due to often using tilesets).
+To choose the game, we recognized that we should probably attempt an older game.
+Older games are much easier to both control (due to often having less complicated and controls overall) and extract into data for our model (due to often using tilesets).
 Super Mario Bros. is a classic game for the Nintendo Entertainment System that has very few controls: right, left, jump, and run.
 It also has world split into a tileset that allows us to easily view the game as a grid.
-As a bonus, the goal of Super Mario Bros. is as simple of an idea as getting to the flag at the right of the world.
-The game is also run on an emulator on a PC for both functionality and feasability.
+Additionally, the goal of Super Mario Bros. is as simple as getting to the flag at the right of the world.
+The game is run on an emulator on a PC for both functionality and feasability.
 We've seen this done on Super Mario Bros by Sethbling, a Youtube content creator, but the specific implementation he used was not very successful.
 We plan to adapt his algorithm and improve it to search for better results.

-Although this is totally cool, we thought we could explore more in similar ideas.
+Although this is intriguing, we thought we could explore more in similar ideas.
 Speedrunners, people who play games in attempt to complete them the fastest, not only memorize inputs but entire layouts of levels.
 Often times they can recognize levels just based on a few key block placements or a certain enemy position.
-This then lead us to ask the question
+This then lead us to ask the question,

 "If the AI can play the game, can it then *memorize* it?"

-and the second problem of our project was born.
-Could a machine look at a the screen of Super Mario Bros. and detect which level that screen is on?
+Thus, the second problem of our project was born.
+Can a machine look at a the screen of Super Mario Bros. and detect which level that screen is on?
 One trick is that there is a level counter on the game, so we would need to remove it.
 At its whole, the artificial intelligence would be able to look at a slice of a level of mario, and without the level indicator, detect which level mario is currently in.